 Rounding out our list is this high-end Thermador range, featuring a luxurious light-polished stainless steel finish and contemporary design.
 You'll also notice Thermador's signature Star Burners, which are designed to spread heat more evenly and make more contact with your pots and pans for better cooking results.
 You'll also find front-end control knobs for easy access, a streamlined digital display, and precision simmering capabilities allowing you to heat dishes as low as 100F on two different ExtraLow Simmer burners.
 Plus, it's all housed in a QuickClean Base designed for easy surface cleaning, so you can stop worrying about scrubbing cracks and crevices and get back to cooking great food.

-The list above represents some of the best gas ranges you'll find on the market in 2019.
+The list above represents some of the best gas ranges you'll find on the market now.
 But which one you choose will depend largely on your preferences, needs, and budget.
 Think about what's important to you.
 What do you like about your current stove?
 What don't you like?
 What have you always wished your range could do?
 Questions like these are sure to lead you to the perfect range for your kitchen and your home.

 What are the most common sizes for ranges?